 - 1. Mix cottage cheese and eggs; set aside. - 2.
 In large non-stick frying pan over medium heat, sauté onions in oil for 5 minutes, or until soft.
-Add broccoli and dill; sauté for 5 minutes, or until broccoli mixture soffollowing us on
+Add broccoli and dill; sauté for 5 minutes, or until broccoli mixture softens.

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.

-Sources: Autism Speaks, Eastern Highlands Health District, Face Foundation, National Institutes of Health, National Poison Control Center, University of Wisconsin School of Medicine and Public
+Sources: Autism Speaks, Eastern Highlands Health District, Face Foundation, National Institutes of Health, National Poison Control Center, University of Wisconsin School of Medicine and Public following us on